matmill5/ken-batcher-pp-ocr/README.md

 ## Getting Started

-Windows:
+**Windows:**
 - Get Windows Subsystem for Linux (WSL) and pdf2image.
-You can follow this['link to medium article'] installation and usage guide.
+You can follow this [installation and usage guide](https://towardsdatascience.com/poppler-on-windows-179af0e50150).
 - Use pip to get the required imports.
 - Create the appropriate directories, 'images' and 'pdfs'.
 - Provide some pdfs in the pdf-directory.